cncf/tag-security/security-whitepaper/README.md

 ### Markdown

 The living CNSWP is maintained in [markdown](https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md) and all updates will be made in markdown.

 ### Contributing updates

 All members of the community are welcome to contribute updates to the CNSWP.
-We ask potential contributers to refer to the original design decisions, listed below, as guidance when determining the content of their updates.
+We ask potential contributors to refer to the original design decisions, listed below, as guidance when determining the content of their updates.

 It is highly recommended that you seek peer review for your updates beyond that